BrucePerens/ws_service/README.md

 ## Writing Your Client

+If your client is to run in the browser or Node, start by copying lib/ws_service/examples/client.js .
+Modify that as necessary.

-There is a symmtrical shard for building clients, see https://github.com/BrucePerens/ws_client .
+There is a symmtrical shard for building Crystal clients, see https://github.com/BrucePerens/ws_client .
 It exports the same API as this class, but for clients.